 - Template Selection: Select the specific callback phishing template you want to send.
 Full Random is selected by default.
 For more information, see our Automated Template Selection article.

 - Greeting Template: Select the greeting template you want to send.
 This will be the audio message that your users hear if they call the phone number in the email.
+If you select a custom email template, the drop-down menu will populate the associated greeting template.
 For more information on callback phishing templates, see our How to Create and Edit Callback Phishing Templates article.

 - Phone Number Region: Select the phone number region that will be added to the phone number in your callback phishing emails.

 Add Callback Failures to: Select a user group you want to add your users to if they fail a callback phishing test.
 You can then enroll the user group in remedial training.
 For more information about setting up remedial training, see our How to Set Up a Remedial Training Campaign article.

 Note: Applying any changes to this field will affect the next callback phishing campaign.
 Users who failed callback phishing tests before this change will not be added to the newly selected group.

 - Store full number users call from: Select this check box to store the full phone number used to call the callback phishing number.
 This setting can help you verify that the user called.
 This feature is disabled by default.
 If you do not enable this setting, your KMSAT console will only store the area code associated with the phone number.

 - Send an email report to account admins after each phishing test: Select this check box to automatically send a report to all account admins when a callback phishing test ends.
 The reports include metrics such as Phish-prone Percentage, callback failures, and more.